 Teleconferencing: Whenever possible, CPHS meetings shall take place with all participating CPHS members physically present.
 Circumstances sometimes warrant conducting meetings via a telephone conference call.
 A member who is unable to be present at the convened meeting may participate by videoconference or a conference telephone call.
 Member(s) participating through teleconferencing may vote and will be counted as part of the quorum.

-Executive Sessions: At the discretion of the Executive Chairperson or IRB Panel Chairperson, an executive session may be called for discussion of sensitive and/or confidential issues.
+Executive Sessions: At the discretion of the CPHS executive chair or IRB chair, an executive session may be called for discussion of sensitive and/or confidential issues.
 In this event, only voting members shall be allowed to stay in the room.
 At the discretion of the Chairperson, non-voting members, the panel coordinator and other staff members, and additional persons may also be invited to attend.
 The discussion and outcome of the Executive Session are recorded in the minutes.

 Principal Investigator: The Principal Investigator and/or any member of the study team may be invited to attend the meeting to provide information on any aspect of a research project submitted to CPHS for review and approval.
 The PI and/or any member of the study team however, shall not participate in the deliberation, decision-making and voting.

-Minutes: The ORSC Staff will prepare the meeting minutes.
+Minutes: The IRB staff will prepare the meeting minutes.
 The minutes will include the following general information:

-7. Any informational/educational documents provided to the CPHS Members.
+- Any informational/educational documents provided to the CPHS members.

 For each protocol undergoing initial review, continuing review, and review of change requests, protocol deviation, data and safety monitoring reports and other miscellaneous items on the agenda, the minutes shall include the following details:

-3. The basis for requiring modifications to the research as presented including but not limited to, application, informed consent document, advertisements, etc.
+- The basis for requiring modifications to the research as presented including, but not limited to, application, informed consent document, advertisements, etc.

 When reviewing emergency research requesting exception from informed consent requirements, the minutes shall specifically record the licensed physician member’s affirmative vote and document that the research meets FDA criteria for approval of exception from informed consent requirements for emergency research.